-Tainted dog food sickens 14 people in USMay 4th, 2012 in Health /
+Tainted dog food sickens 14 people in USMay 4, 2012 in Medicine & Health / Health

 Tainted dog food has sickened at least 14 people in the United States, health officials said Friday.

 "Humans can become ill by handling pet products contaminated with salmonella, and by coming in contact with pets or with surfaces that have been contaminated," Ohio's health department said in a statement.

 Health officials cautioned pet owners to wash their hands before and after handling pet food and treats and prior to preparing or eating their own food.